Hunza Valley in northern Pakistan might be the most peaceful place in the world, despite what Western media has tried to tell us.

 Cafe de Hunza:

-Café de Hunza is the most famous eatery in the valley, and it is at a five-minute walking distance from the Serena Inn.
+Café de Hunza is the most famous eatery in the valley, and it is within a five-minute walking distance from the Serena Inn.
 If you are craving for some amazing local food, then you must visit Café de Hunza.
-The must-haves at the café include the pancakes and Hunza walnut cake.
+The must-haves at the café include the pancakes and the Hunza walnut cake.
 This is also one of the very few locations where you will get decent Wi-Fi connectivity and internet speeds as well.